Where We Be

 (like this obelisk) and Greek-influenced (like the Treasury and Monastery)

-After the long walk all the way back to Petra's entrance gate, reward yourself with a visit to the nearby Cave Bar.
+After the long walk back to Petra's entrance gate, reward yourself with a stop at the Cave Bar.

-If you've always thirsted for a drink inside a genuine 2,000-year-old Nabataean tomb, now is your chance!
+wanted a drink inside a 2,000-year-old Nabataean tomb, now's your chance!